mnismt/codyplusplus/TELEMETRY.md

 - When files are added to Cody (excluding file contents)
 - When folders are added to Cody (excluding folder contents)
 - When selections are added to Cody (excluding selected content)
+- When smart selections are added to Cody (excluding selected content)

 #### File Counting